ignasiusadhitia/assignment-1/README.md

 - The calculator features a responsive layout for a consistent user experience across different devices and screen sizes.

+### 9. Operator Modification
+User can modify the operator even after setting the `firstOperand`, `operator`, and `secondOperand`.
+This allow flexibility in adjusting the operation without resetting the entire calculation.

 ## Usage

 1. **Numeric Entry:**